-For 2023-24, the average cost per paid clergy post is around £60,000.
+For 2025, the average cost per paid clergy post is around £61,000.
 The following chart provides a breakdown of this figure.
+Note that this is an indicative cost, which will rise if we succeed in appointing new clergy to parishes currently in vacancy.